 - Look for energy saving appliances.

-- Plant trees, which help eliminate carbon dioxide in the environment.
+- Plant trees, which provide shade and help eliminate carbon dioxide in the environment.

 - Start a compost pile.